sezzle/sezzle-merchant-resources/README.md

 1. Click `Customize`
 1. In the left toolbar, click `Header`
 1. In the right toolbar, find the `Menu` section and click the `Open in new tab` icon next to `Main menu`
-1. Follow steps 3-8 as above.
+1. Follow steps 3-8 as above